sbalian/spindec/README.md

 install to your default system prefix (requires root).

 The -j4 option to *make* parallelizes the build process using 4 cores.
-Make sure this number does not exceed the number of cores for your machine.
+This number should not exceed the number of cores for your machine.

 If all went well, you should now have the static library and